koala-framework/docs/docs/kwf-general-features/kwf-form.md

     $form->add(new Kwf_Form_Field_TextField('name', 'Name'));

+##Error Message

+Form Error Messages can be shown below the formField or with a bubble.
+Edit your config.ini to get one of the two styles.

+    kwc.form.errorStyle = belowField
+    //OR
+    kwc.form.errorStyle = iconBubble

 ##Field Properties

 The supported properties are based on ExtJS Form config.
 Look up the relevant Field in the Koala api documentation